 – DIRECTABLE BONE FILLER

 is a cement infusion cannula (often referred to as the “filler” cannula) and consists of a steel cannula with a plastic handle, equipped with a pusher stylet.
 The lateral holes in the cannula allow a directable injection of the bone cement in the area to be treated.
-The plastic handle has a universal luer lock connection for filling the cannula with bone cement.
-Also dedicated injection syringes with luer lock connection are present in the kit.
+The plastic handle has a universal Luer-lock connection for filling the cannula with bone cement.
+Also, dedicated injection syringes with Luer-lock connections are present in the kit.

 Identify the Bone Marrow Lesion (BML) using a fat-suppressed MRI (T2) and choose the optimal approach and trajectory.

 Through intraoperative fluoroscopy, target the defect associated with Bone Marrow Lesion (BML) linked to the MRI results.

 Access the bone defect using the ORTHOPLASTY™ access tools kit.

 Fill bone defect with bone substitute under fluoroscopic guidance.